Meet Our Team

 Team Leader/Experienced Doula

-Andrea has been a practicing doula for nearly a decade and is very passionate about helping families.
+Andrea has been a practicing doula for over a decade and is very passionate about helping families.
 She creates a calm atmosphere and helps families to navigate their new family dynamic.
 She loves the variety that birth support offers and how unique each person’s experiences are.
 Whatever your birth preferences are, Andrea looks forward to supporting your choices.
 Andrea started her career as a birth doula when she saw a gap in support.
 As her love for supporting families grew she became a postpartum doula to help families manage and grow their confidence with their new baby(ies).
 She then became an infant sleep coach, lactation educator, and childbirth educator to continue different aspects of support.
 Helping families reach their goals is incredibly rewarding.

 I am a birth doula, childbirth educator as well as the owner of FITMOM Durham a business that specializes in prenatal & postpartum fitness classes across Durham Region.